 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, lung or breathing problems, heart problems, heart rhythm problems, a recent or active infection, or a history of infections (including hepatitis B) or seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung or breathing problems, heart problems, heart rhythm problems, a recent or active infection, or a history of infections (including hepatitis B), seizures, or stroke.

 - This medicine may cause the following problems:

 - Cytokine release syndrome, which may be life-threatening